John Msonthi

 John Dustan Msonthi was a Malawian politician.
 He served as a Cabinet Minister and translator during the government of Kamuzu Banda.

-Personal life
+Life

 Msonthi was a Roman Catholic son of an Anglican clergyman, Reverend Canon Msonthi.
+He went to Zomba Catholic Secondary School and he was one of the first two students to gain a Catholic Overseas Certificate.
+He was able to attend St. Xavier's College, Kolkata in India with the support of the Catholic Church.
+However when he returned the church could not cope with an African graduate and at one point special housing had to be built to avoid "a crisis".

 He left the church because he did not see the Anglican church as consistent with his politics.
 His brother, Boniface Msonthi, was an activist in the National African Congress, and a government Minister in the 1960s and 1970s.